nodejs/node/COLLABORATOR_GUIDE.md

    one](https://github.com/nodejs/node/commit/b636ba8186) if unsure exactly how to format your commit messages.

-Additionally:

-* Double check PRs to make sure the person's _full name_ and email address are correct before merging.
+Check PRs from new contributors to make sure the person's name and email address are correct before merging.

-* All commits should be self-contained (meaning every commit should pass all tests).
+All commits should be self-contained, meaning every commit should pass all tests.
 This makes it much easier when bisecting to find a breaking change.

 ### Using `git-node`